 Hartford Line child fare is $1 per child for up to four children ages 2-12 traveling with a paying adult.
 Any additional children ages 2-12 will be charged half the adult fare.
 Children under the age of 2 travel free.

 This Child Fare Policy does not apply to Amtrak Hartford Line train options.

-Unfortunately, this rate for seniors is only available when purchased at CTrail ticket vending machines or on board CTrail designated trains departing stations without CTrail ticket vending machines (Windsor and Windsor Locks).
+Unfortunately, this rate for seniors is only available when purchased at CTrail ticket vending machines or on board CTrail trains.
 The Amtrak senior discount is in line with their national policy (10%) and is what will be charged when purchasing tickets for Amtrak Hartford Line trains.
-For the best value, it is suggested that CTrail customers purchase only a one-way ticket from Amtrak when departing Windsor or Windsor Locks, and then purchase a ticket from a CTrail ticket vending machine for return travel at your destination station.
+For the best value, it is suggested that Hartford Line customers departing Windsor or Windsor Locks on an Amtrak train, purchase only a one-way ticket from Amtrak.
+Then purchase your return ticket from a CTrail ticket vending machine at your destination station.
 Note that this is a short term solution.
 We are working diligently to get ticket vending machines installed at Windsor and Windsor Locks within the next couple months.

 Lost, damaged, or stolen tickets can neither be refunded nor replaced.

 Hartford Line trains connect at Union Station.
 New Haven customers can connect to New Haven Line (Metro-North) for travel to and from New York (New Haven Line) and Shore Line East for travel to Old Saybrook/New London.